-- a.
-Work with the houseboat industry to protect the quality of Shuswap and Mara Lakes.
-This includes the expectation that Shuswap houseboat rental companies will install grey water holding tanks on houseboats; - b.
-Expect the houseboat / watercraft industry to develop more sewage pump out stations, or other methods of appropriate sewage treatment, along Shuswap and Mara Lakes; - c.
-Advise and expect privately-operated houseboat owners to meet the same standards as the commerciallyoperated houseboat industry; - d.
-Encourage the BC Ministry of Environment to more consistently enforce the prohibition of the dumping of grey water into Shuswap and Mara Lakes.
+- Work with the houseboat industry to protect the quality of Shuswap and Mara Lakes.
+This includes the expectation that Shuswap houseboat rental companies will install grey water holding tanks on houseboats; - Expect the houseboat / watercraft industry to develop more sewage pump out stations, or other methods of appropriate sewage treatment, along Shuswap and Mara Lakes; - Advise and expect privately-operated houseboat owners to meet the same standards as the commerciallyoperated houseboat industry; - d.
+Encourage the MoE to more consistently enforce the prohibition of the dumping of grey water into Shuswap Lake and Mara Lake.